The Fundamental Plane Relation for Gamma-Ray Pulsars Implied by 4FGL: Finding the cutoff energy

 In Figure~\ref{fig:synthetic_spectrum_example}, we demonstrate the case of one synthetic SED spectrum.
 The synthetic spectrum denoted by the black line is the result of the addition of 100 phase-resolved spectra.
 The contributing phase-resolved spectra corresponding to the primary peak, secondary peak, and the inter/off peak emission components are denoted by the red, blue, and yellow color lines, respectively.
 We note that, for clarity, we plot only one fourth of the contributing spectra, i.e., 25 phase-resolved spectra.
 The $\epsilon_{\rm p}$, $\epsilon_{\rm s}$, and $\epsilon_{\rm i}$ and the corresponding ranges of the $\epsilon_{\rm c1}$ contributing to each emission component are also indicated in the figure.
 The dashed green and dotted orange lines denote the b free and $b=1$ fit lines, respectively.
 As denoted in the figure, the $\epsilon_{\rm c1}$ value is superior to $\epsilon_{\rm cb}$ and $\epsilon_{\rm A}$ values in probing the $\epsilon_{\rm X}$ value.

 In Figure~\ref{fig:b_histogram}, we plot the probability density function histogram of the best-fit values of $b$ for the $b$-free models for all the $10^4$ synthetic spectra.
 The vast majority of the synthetic spectra have a sub-exponential cutoff (i.e., $b<1$) while the distribution peaks at $b\approx 0.85$.
-The $b$ values extend down to $b \approx 0.4$ and $\approx 25\%$ of all the synthetic spectra have $b<0.75$.
+We note that this maximum is located at higher $b$ values than those that are usually required to fit the observed phase-averaged spectra of Fermi pulsars (see below the related discussion in Section~\ref{sec:fundamental plane_observations} and Table~\ref{tab:fermi_pulsars}).
+This implies that the adopted considerations, which have been broadly deduced from a very small sample of available phase-resolved spectra may not accurately describe the underlying statistics of the Fermi pulsar population.
+Nonetheless, the resulting $b$ values extend down to $b \approx 0.4$ with $\approx 25\%$ of all the synthetic spectra having $b<0.75$.
+Thus, below, we examine not only the collective behavior of the entire number of synthetic spectra but also separately the collective behavior of those with $b\lesssim 0.75$.

 In Figure~\ref{fig:spectra_examples}, we plot characteristic synthetic phase-averaged spectra with $\epsilon_{\rm X}=3$ GeV and for the indicated $b$ values.
 The black lines correspond to the synthetic spectra, while the dashed green and the dotted orange lines correspond to the $b$-free and $b$-fixed (i.e., $b=1$) function models, respectively.
 Similarly to Figure~\ref{fig:synthetic_spectrum_example}, the $\epsilon_{\rm c1}$ is superior in probing the corresponding $\epsilon_{\rm X}$ value.